Public.com / Invest in Stocks and Engage in Community

 - Wealthsimple Invest helps you align your values with socially responsible investments through diversified and low-cost ETFs.

-- No minimum balance, robo-advice, and access to financial advisors.
-Basic features include auto-deposits, auto-rebalance, and dividend reinvesting.
+- No minimum balance, Robo-advice, and access to financial advisors.

-- Get no commission trades and invest in stocks, ETFs, and fractional shares for as little as $1.
+- Stash Invest is a robust financial app to start and grow your investments in stocks, ETFs, and fractional shares for as little as $1.

-Promotion: Get $5 for signing up and depositing at least $5.
+Stash Promotion: Get $20 for signing up and adding cash.

 - Kiva crowdfunds loans by unlocking capital for the underserved.